ipfs-inactive/blog/src/2-run-ipfs-on-a-vps/index.md

     ipfs init

-This installs a basic IPFS config file for you.
+This generates a basic IPFS config file for your user.

-Now we'll add a blocklist for local networks.
-IPFS works by actively seeking nearby nodes to connect to, which is a good thing for performance and availability.
-Unfortunately, many VPS providers incorrectly detect this as malware activity, so this is a temporary workaround you can use for now:
+IPFS works by actively seeking nearby nodes to connect to, which is a good thing for performance and availability, particularly in home and office networks.
+This causes addresses in the networks to be dialed that may not be there.
+Unfortunately, some VPS providers incorrectly classify this as suspicious activity, and some even have blocked nodes for doing so.
+To avoid this, let's add two things to the config file:

+    # 1. disable mDNS discovery
+    ipfs config --json Discovery.MDNS.Enabled false

+    # 2. filter out local network addresses
     ipfs config --json Swarm.AddrFilters '[
       "/ip4/10.0.0.0/ipcidr/8",
       "/ip4/100.64.0.0/ipcidr/10",